-It is very important for these whales to get enough food during their feeding season as their migration is nearly 5000kms each way, and can take between 4 to 8 weeks depending on how long they stop along the way to feed.
+It’s very important for these whales to get enough food during their feeding season as their migration is 5000-8000km each way, and can take between 4 to 8 weeks depending on how long they stop along the way to feed.
 Pregnant females begin their migration at the end of their 11 month gestation.

-Not long after their calves are born, they migrate back north to feed again.
 Calves only stay with their mothers for about a year, so they will have one chance to learn the migration routes from summer feeding grounds to winter breeding areas.
 Individual whales are very likely to migrate to the same areas that they were first taken to by their mothers.
 This leads to high site fidelity.
-Most of the humpback whales feeding in northern British Columbia during summer months winter in Hawaii, and the whales in southern BC have been spotted off both Mexico and Hawaii.
+Most of the humpback whales feeding in northern British Columbia during summer months winter in Hawaii, and the whales in southern British Columbia have been spotted off both Mexico and Hawaii.
 There are estimated to be 3000-5000 humpbacks in the southeast Alaska and northern British Columbia regions, and 200-400 in the southern BC and Washington regions.

 We do see some humpback whales that remain in British Columbia throughout the year.
 They could be wintering in our surrounding waters to continue feeding, or beginning their journey south much later in the season.
 The reason they are staying is still unknown to researchers.

 We’re very grateful to be seeing more and more of these whales call these waters home for the 6-8 months that they’re here.
 It’s especially exciting to start recognizing and encountering the same individuals returning year after year to their same feeding spots, and who they’re spending their time with!